Tumbler and Tipsy: Los Angeles Fashion Week

 Kuluva started Tumbler and Tipsy while attending design school at FIDM.
 During Kuluva's last year at FIDM, Kuluva was asked to be a part of Los Angeles Fashion Week as an emerging designer presenting 12 looks to the critics.
 The select 12 looks were enough to bring the design label to forefront of the fashion scene and into boutiques worldwide.
 The Spring 2012 collection sold out worldwide making the label into a lifestyle brand with a fun party aesthetic.

 The Tumbler and Tipsy brand was asked to present their Fall 2013 collection two more time's on the runway during Los Angeles Fashion Week, which were both received with rave reviews by industry critics and fans.
 The Los Angeles Fashion Week shows featured celebrity model Rick Genest "Zombie Boy" as the face of the label.

-Tumbler and Tipsy also took to the runway two more times at Los Angeles Fashion Week showcasing the labels best looks of the Spring/Summer 2014 fashion season plus featured reality television star Josie Stevens.
-Kuluva's designs quickly swarmed into international tabloids by appearing in US Weekly, E! and Wet Paint plus many many other publications for his phenomenal celebrity pop culture endorsed collection.
+Tumbler and Tipsy also took to the runway two more times at Los Angeles Fashion Week showcasing the labels best looks of the Spring/Summer 2014 fashion season featuring reality television star Josie Stevens.
+Kuluva's designs quickly appeared in US Weekly, E! and Wet Paint and other publications.

 The Tumbler and Tipsy Spring/Summer 2015 collection went from the New York runway directly to Los Angeles Fashion Week runway for a reprise of the "Jungle Pop" collection which featured celebrities such as actress Candis Cayne, NFL player Dale Moss plus reality TV star Asia Monet Ray for the debut of the children line "Tumbler and Tiny".
 The collection was another huge success on the other side of the USA with being named one of the "6 Top Sexiest Looks of Los Angeles Fashion Week" from fashion critics at LA Weekly.

 For the Fall/Winter 2015 fashion season, Tumbler and Tipsy presented a capsule collected at Los Angeles Fashion Week entitled "Tres Tipsy" which was inspired from Kuluva's travels to Paris, France.
 Kuluva used his signature designs of the Tumbler and Tipsy brand and transformed them into a blue, white and red nostalgia which also included a celebrity finale "French Flag" gown worn by the former Pussycat Doll Kaya Jones.